-- 1) The user on the Qube enters the package location through either browser upload, URL download, or putting the file in /home/packages. - 2) The Qube prepares the package for installation and displays the installation page.
-This informations corresponds to the packing_list and the contents of the pkginfo directory. - 3) The contents of the installation page display a short description of the package that is to be installed. - 4) Installation can be selected.
+- 2) BlueLinQ prepares the package for installation and displays the installation page.
+This information corresponds to the packing_list and the contents of the pkginfo directory. - 3) The contents of the installation page display a short description of the package that is to be installed. - 4) The user can select installation.

-8 Installation Process
+4 Installation Process